Meals for students with disabilities, dietary preferences, and allergies

 Poudre School District is working with local and regional vendors in ensuring the 25,000 students at Poudre School District are served healthy and nutritious meals daily.
 Please contact the district’s Nutrition Coordinator firstname.lastname@example.org with any questions.

-Nutrislice menu website notes nutritional information and specific ingredients for each menu item.
+Nutrislice menu website notes nutrition information and ingredients for each menu item. ***

-Our Ingredient Database lists specific ingredients for menu items.
+Our Ingredient Database lists ingredients for menu items. ***

-Schools are required to make modifications to meals for students with disabilities who are unable to consume the meals offered to non-disabled students.
-Determinations of whether a participant has a disability that restricts his or her diet are to be made by a licensed physician.
-The medical statement of the disability must be based on the regulatory criteria for "disabled person" and contain a finding that the disability restricts the participant's diet.
-Food substitutions will be made on a case-by-case basis.
-These adjusted meals should cost the same as regular meals.
+We modify meals for students with disabilities who are unable to consume meals offered to students who are not disabled.
+Completing and returning the completed Meal Modification form to the PSD Child Nutrition Office or your student's health office, is an important step for the development of safe meal modifications for your child.
+Determinations on if a student has a disability that restricts his or her diet are to be made by a licensed physician.
+Adjusted meals should cost the same as regular meals.
 The school, school nurse, family, student, and physician will work together to best meet the student's needs.
-(Source - Colorado Department of Education, Child Nutrition Programs, Administrator's Reference Manual).

 The school, family, and student will work together to provide a safe environment for students with food allergies.